GeneralGrube/JUGA_survey/README.md

 ---
 **Notice:**
- Most of this was annotated in German.
+ Most of the code was annotated in German.
 Should questions arise, please contact jakob.garbe@uk-halle.de

 ---